pradeepkumardonkada/Weather/README.md

     b) "Test requests data" - user input file (TestDataRequests.csv) containing the weather station and month details for which the test data has to be generated from the model. - This file is also saved in in src/main/resources folder.
 3. Data downloaded from step 2 contains min max weather parameters for eg. (for eg. min temperature and max temperature) and location information, which is used for generating test data to test weather model.
-4. Using the random generator TestDataGenerator generates test data in terms of weather parameters.
-The process has been detailed in the class
+4. Using the random generator function the class TestDataGenerator generates test data in terms of weather parameters.
+The process has been detailed in the class RandomWeatherGenerationModel
-   RandomWeatherGenerationModel